 These Almond Pastry Mince Pies are just what they say on the tin – melt in your mouth delicious!
 Almond shortcrust pastry makes them simply irresistible and even more festive!
 They are so easy to make too!

-It’s all in the pastry!
+Almond Pastry Mince Pies – it’s all in the pastry!

 For somebody like myself who cannot stand Christmas Cake or Pudding (I quite like the idea of flambéing the latter but that really is it!), the love for mince pies might seem rather odd.
 It is and it isn’t… It’s all about the pastry you see.
 I’m a huge pastry fiend and the crumblier and more buttery the better.
-I also love almonds and use them in baking a lot so combining my love for all things pastry and almondy resulted in the best almond shortcrust pastry ever!
+I also love almonds and use them in baking a lot so combining my love for all things pastry and almond resulted in the best almond shortcrust pastry ever!

 Sweet mince meat!

 Make sure you use the best possible sweet mince meat with your pies!
 If you’ve got your own tried and tested recipe you’ve used for years – that’s even better!

 They really are a doddle to make but the little effort you will put in will be rewarded by most crumbly, buttery, slightly almondy parcels of joy you could image!
 Would love to hear what you think!

 Making almond pastry mince pies ahead and freezing advice

 My almond pastry mince pies are perfect Christmas treats to make ahead.
 You can freeze them unbaked in their tray and covered tightly with clingfilm and some aluminium foil.
 Bake from frozen as per recipe below, allowing additional 5 minutes baking time.